cyrieu/slate/source/index.html.md

 First, we need to add the langapi node module to our project and ensure we have loaded the correct API key.

-> In the terminal, install the "langapi" node module.
+> In the terminal, install the "langapi" node module globally.

 ```shell--all
 #!/usr/bin/bash